Jawz84/GitBooks/objectmanipulation.md

 # Make objects show and behave themselves like you want them to

-Powershell is good with objects, that is well known.
+PowerShell is good with objects, that is well known.
 A lesser known fact is that you can dynamically define what you want an object to look like in your default output.
 What's also less known is that you can extend existing objects.